Synthetixio/snx-grants-dao/proposals/mintr-debt-analytics.md

 Help minters understand their debt by isolating mints and burns from the on-chain debt.
 This will give a good idea to the minter on how the debt pool fluctuates.

-E.g. :
+E.g.:
 I mint 100 sUSD and burn 50 sUSD.
 A day later my debt is at 52 sUSD.
-This would mean that the debt pool has fluctuated by 2 sUSD against the minter.
+This would mean that the debt pool has fluctuated by 2 sUSD against me.
 The goal is to help minters visualize this information at any point in time.

 ## Motivation: